-Presently available treatments are efficient for about two third of the anxiety patients.
-Furthermore, anxiety disorder also produce various systemic adverse effects and show tolerance and dependence to the long term treatment which now turn into a major concern about the currently using medications 13 so modern science is in search of a drug which has greater efficacy, minor unwanted effects having least or no dependence as well as tolerance.
+Presently available treatments are effective for about two third of the anxiety patients.
+Furthermore, anxiety disorder also produces various systemic adverse effects and show tolerance and dependence to the long term treatment which now turns into a major concern about the currently using medications 13 so modern sciences is in search of a drug which has greater efficacy, minor unwanted effects having least or no dependence as well as tolerance.

-T. ammi is extensively cultivated in scorched and semi-scorched areas 17 where soil have elevated level of salts 18.
+T. ammi is extensively cultivated in scorched and semi-scorched areas 17 where soil has elevated level of salts 18.
 Trachyspermum ammi is generally used as a spice in curries because of its characteristic aroma & pungent taste.
-T. ammi seeds are utilize in minute amount to give flavor to number of foods, also utilize in medicine as a preservative as well as in perfumery for the production of its essential oil 19.
+T. ammi seeds are utilized in a minute amount to give flavor to the number of foods, also utilize in medicine as a preservative as well as in perfumery for the production of its essential oil 19.

-Medicinally it is used in India, and used as a home remedy for treating disorders of stomach, for relieving colic pains (fruits are crushed and make a paste then externally applied), and for treatment of asthma hot and dry fomentation of T. ammi fruit apply on chest 20.
-Trachyspermum ammi has been revealed to have anthelmintic; antihyperlipidemic; anti-aggregatory effects 21-23; insecticidal 24; kidney stone inhibitory 25; antiflarial 26; molluscicidal 27-29; for the treatment of amenhorroea Trachyspermum ammi seeds are sopped in juice of lemon along with Prunus amygdalus (badam) 30 and also used as antipyretic, febrifugal as well as in the treatment of typhoid fever 31, 32.
+Medicinally it is used in India, and used as a home remedy for treating disorders of the stomach, for relieving colic pains (fruits are crushed and make a paste then externally applied), and for treatment of asthma hot and dry fomentation of T. ammi fruit apply on chest 20.
+Trachyspermum ammi has been revealed to have anthelmintic; antihyperlipidemic, anti-aggregatory effects 21-23, insecticidal 24, kidney stone inhibitory 25, antimalarial 26, molluscicidal 27-29; for the treatment of amenorrhoea T. ammi seeds are sopped in juice of lemon along with Prunus amygdalus (badam) 30 and also used as antipyretic, febrifugal as well as in the treatment of typhoid fever 31, 32.

 FIG. 1: LEAVES OF TRACHYSPERMUM AMMI

-MATERIALS AND METHODS: To study the anxiolytic activity of Trachyspermum ammi we performed experiment on mice.
-At first we prepared ethanolic extract of Trachyspermum ammi leaves and then methanolic extract of Trachyspermum ammi.
-For the preparation of ethanolic extract we purchase leaves of Trachyspermum ammi from local nursery of Karachi which were identified by Prof. Dr. Iqbal Azhar, Dean, Faculty of Pharmacy, University of Karachi.
+MATERIALS AND METHODS: To study the anxiolytic activity of Trachyspermum ammi we experimented on mice.
+At first, we prepared an ethanolic extract of Trachyspermum ammi leaves and then methanolic extract of Trachyspermum ammi.
+For the preparation of ethanolic extract, we purchase leaves of Trachyspermum ammi from the local nursery of Karachi which were identified by Prof. Dr. Iqbal Azhar, Dean, Faculty of Pharmacy, University of Karachi.

 For the preparation of ethanolic extract, first leaves were separated from their stems then washed with distilled water then dry it.
-Dried leaves were then ground by the help of mortar and pestle and then macerate with 250 ml of ethanol for the time period of 15 days at room temperature after that filter it by the help of watmann filter paper.
-Filtrate is then allow to dry at room temperature resultant paste is of dark green in color and i.e. an ethanolic extract.
-For the preparation of methanolic extract residue obtain from the filterate of ethanolic extract was then macerate with 250ml of methanol for the time period of 15 days after that filter it by the help of watmann filter paper.
-Filterate is then allow to dry at room temperature resultant paste is of dark green in color and i.e. a methanolic extract.
+Dried leaves were then ground by the help of mortar and pestle and then macerated with 250 ml of ethanol for 15 days at room temperature after that filter it by the help of Watmann filter paper.
+The filtrate is then allowed to dry at room temperature resultant paste is of dark green and, i.e. an ethanolic extract.
+For the preparation of methanolic extract, residue obtains from the filtrate of ethanolic extract was then macerate with 250 ml of methanol for 15 days after that filter it by the help of Watmann filter paper.
+Filterate is then allowed to dry at room temperature resultant paste is of dark green and, i.e. a methanolic extract.

-Animals: To perform the experiment Swiss albino mice with average weights of 20 g were selected.
-Mice were taken from animal house of Jinnah University for women, Karachi.
-Mice are kept under standard conditions with 12 hours day and night cycle in the animal house.
-Mice were familiarize to laboratory conditions minimum 1 hr prior to the initiate the experiment.
-Noise, Light and Temperature should remain same for all mice.
+Animals: To experiment with Swiss albino mice with average weights of 20 g were selected.
+Mice were taken from the animal house of Jinnah University for Women, Karachi.
+Mice are kept under standard conditions with 12 h day and night cycle in the animal house.
+Mice were familiarized to laboratory conditions minimum of 1 h before they initiate the experiment.
+Noise, light, and temperature should remain the same for all mice.
 Fecal matter and Urine are removed after each experiment to clean the apparatus 70% ethanol is used.

-Grouping: We take 18 mice and divided into 3 groups which are Group 1 that is the Controlled group that receive normal saline, Group 2 that receives methanolic extract of Trachyspermum ammi leaves, Group 3 that receives ethanolic extract of Trachyspermum ammi leaves.
+Grouping: We take 18 mice and divided into 3 groups which are Group 1 that is the controlled group that receives normal saline, Group 2 that receives a methanolic extract of Trachyspermum ammi leaves, Group 3 that receives an ethanolic extract of Trachyspermum ammi leaves.

 Treatment Schedule: Group 1 was treated with normal saline.
-Group 2 was treated with ethanolic extract of T. ammi leaves and Group 3 was treated with methanolic extract of T. ammi leaves.
+Group 2 was treated with ethanolic extract of T. ammi leaves, and Group 3 was treated with a methanolic extract of T. ammi leaves.
 The doses of extracts were calculated to administer 2 mg/ml of the extract solution.
 The dose was given once daily.
 It is a 45 days study.
 Anxiolytic activity was examined by using the light/dark box.

 FIG. 2: LIGHT AND DARK BOX

-RESULTS and discussion: Data analysis by using two way ANOVA with scheffe test of Post Hoc analysis gives highly significant results i.e. (P<0.000) for both MET and EET that shows decrease in duration in dark box and increase duration in light box throughout the experimental period i.e. day 7-day 45.
-Effect of MET and EET in comparison with controlled group on mice by using Light and dark model (in light compartment) has been shown in Table 2, highly significant result has been obtained i.e. (P<0.000).
+RESULTS AND DISCUSSION: Data analysis by using two way ANOVA with scheffe test of Post Hoc analysis gives highly significant results, i.e. (P<0.000) for both MET and EET that shows a decrease in duration in dark box and increase duration in lightbox throughout the experimental period, i.e. day 7-day 45.

 TABLE 2: EFFECT OF MET AND EET VERSUS CONTROLLED GROUP IN LIGHT AND DARK MODEL (IN LIGHT COMPARTMENT